-Clients can start at a web page where they can view the real-time status of other organizations.
+In weather situations, clients can begin at a web page where they can view the real-time status of other organizations.
 After logging in and posting, they get a confirmation email.

-The public can see your information on TV and radio stations and their websites, as well as on a page for just your org to which you can link.
-The optional FlashAlert Messenger (see below) allows you to send messages directly to parents, staff, students and others at the same time as the media.
+The public can see your information on a page for just your org, which you can link to.
+The optional FlashAlert Messenger (see below) allows you to send emergency messages and news releases directly to parents, staff, students and others at the same time as the media.

-FlashAlert’s second “channel” emails non-emergency news releases.
-You choose which cities you wish your releases to be sent to, based on whether it is a local or regional issue.
-You can upload photos or PDFs or even a sound or video clip.
-You can have a preview emailed to yourself or anyone else you choose.
+FlashAlert’s second “channel” distributes non-urgent news releases.
+You choose which cities you wish your releases to be sent to.
+You can upload photos or PDFs or even a video clip.
+You can have a text preview emailed to yourself or anyone else you choose.

 Newsrooms get hundreds of emails per day; FlashAlert helps them filter this mail and see items from local organizations first.
-The news releases are available on an archive web page for one month.
+The news releases are available on an archive web page.
 You also can save a release as a draft, and even schedule it for future delivery.

 FlashAlert distributes to all media – radio, TV and daily/weekly newspapers – in the cities you choose.

-In addition, you can add into your account the e-mail addresses of “Business Partners” – people whom you would like to receive your emergency message and/or news release (in addition to the news media).
-And any time an organization’s name shows up to the media, it is as a link to the organization’s home page, enabling the media to quickly get to their site.
+You can add into your account the e-mail addresses of “Business Partners” – people whom you would like to receive your emergency message and news release (in addition to the news media).
+And any time an organization’s name shows up to the media, it is as a link to the organization’s home page, enabling the media to quickly get to your site.

-Does your org have a Facebook or Twitter account?
-FlashAlert can post your emergency messages to your feeds.
+If you have a Facebook or Twitter account, FlashAlert can post your emergency messages to your feeds.
 If you manually delete a message in FlashAlert, it also is removed from FB/TW.
 If the message reaches its delete time, the message stays on your page.

-Organizations have a link to their FlashAlert information.
-This page brings together each organization’s emergency messages, news releases and a starting point for a FA Messenger subscription, if the org has opted in.
-No more need to update your web site manually – just link from your home page.
+Each organizations has a page with their FlashAlert information.
+On this page are your emergency messages and news releases and a starting point for a FA Messenger subscription, if the org has opted in.
+No more need to update your own news web page – just link to it from your home page.
 Click here to see the page for Oregon State Police.

-Messenger is a companion service where the public, including parents, employees, reporters, etc., may self-register up to three email addresses and receive your information at the same time as the news media.
-When the public registers, they trigger test messages to make sure they’ve entered addresses correctly and that messages get past their spam filters.
+FA Messenger is a companion service where the public, including parents, employees and students may self-register up to three email addresses and receive your information at the same time as the news media.
+When someone registers, they trigger test messages to make sure they’ve entered addresses correctly and that messages pass spam filters.
 Each summer, an opt-in message is sent to keep the database current.
 Text message addresses are discouraged due to the delays caused by cell companies and them truncating messages.

 Even faster is the free iOS/Android app FlashAlert Messenger, which allows the public to receive push notifications of your emergency messages – much faster and more reliable than text messaging.
-They also can view all emergency items and news releases in the system.
+They also can view all emergency items and news releases in their region.

-New is the ability to add sub-organizations so your constituents can subscribe to get org-specific news.
+If you want to get more specific, you can add sub-organizations that your constituents can subscribe to.
 A school district, for example, could make each school a sub-org.
-In fact, FlashAlert allows you to add a third sub-org level, so you could send news about a specific school’s PTO or Band Boosters.
+In fact, FlashAlert allows you to add a sub-org third level, so you could send news about a specific school’s PTO or Band Boosters.
 A police department might set up sub-orgs for their precincts, and be able to target news releases to people subscribed to that precinct, as well as the news media.
-Even newer is the ability to create an account or sub-account that limits subscribers to those who have a specific email suffix, in the event you want to keep some communications restricted (such as messaging employees about when to report).
+You also can create an account or sub-account that limits subscribers to those who have a specific email suffix, in the event you want to keep some communications restricted (such as messaging employees about when to report).

 There is no charge to the public for the Messenger service; the annual cost to an organization is 20¢ per subscriber for the first 1,000, then 10¢ per subscriber thereafter.
 Click here for sample text you can use to explain to the public how to sign up for FlashAlert Messenger.

-We discourage text messages, in favor of push notifications through the Messenger app.
-Text messages are a major problem, being subject to delay or deletion by the cell companies, as well as some companies cutting off text messages at 160 characters.
+We discourage text messages, in favor of push notifications through the free Messenger app.
 If someone simply must get a text message, they can enter their phone manually using their cell company’s suffix (AT&T for example might be email@example.com).

 News editors prefer emails, since the info can be forwarded and copy/pasted.
 They are faster than faxes, more accurate than phone calls.
-FlashAlert is redundant in that stations can see information as it is posted (media web pages update automatically every 10 minutes with an alert function) or by the e-mails.
+FlashAlert is redundant in that stations can see information online as it is posted or through the e-mails every 15 minutes.

 While FlashAlert resides on a group of servers with multiple power supplies, the Internet is an unregulated medium and performance cannot be guaranteed.
 Also, subscribers should take into account the reliability of their own Internet service provider (ISP) through which they access the network, as well as their home/office power supply.
-For redundancy, it is advisable to have a colleague in another part of town, who uses a different ISP, be your backup.
 The FlashAlert web sites are tested every 20 minutes by an independent monitoring company.

 FlashAlert has managed emergency communications for the school districts in the Portland area for 44 years, starting with phone calls, then faxes.
-In 2000, the nearly unlimited capacity of the Internet created the opportunity to bring in other regions and organizations.
-Users benefit from easy access to the news media, while the news media benefit from having an information clearinghouse.
+In 2000, the Internet created the opportunity to bring in other regions and organizations.
+Users benefit from easy access to the news media, while the news media benefit from having an organized, information clearinghouse.
 The automated nature of the network keeps costs low.